Timeline: The Russia Story So Far...

 December 2015 - Michael Flynn travels to Moscow to attend a gala for Russia’s state-backed TV network, RT.

-November 13, 2015 - Trump walks back his comments on his stablemate comments about Putin, clarifying on Twitter that they did not interact in the green room, and had separate interviews.
+November 13, 2015 - Trump walks back his stablemate comments about Putin, clarifying on Twitter that they did not interact in the green room, and had separate interviews.

 October 11, 2015- Donald Trump says he and Putin bonded on the same episode of "60 Minutes."